rbatis/rbatis/Readme.md

 ## Introduction

-rbatis is a high-performance ORM framework for Rust based on compile-time code generation.
+Rbatis is a high-performance ORM framework for Rust based on compile-time code generation.
 It perfectly balances development efficiency, performance, and stability, functioning as both an ORM and a dynamic SQL compiler.

 ## Core Advantages